-We have audited the accompanying financial statements of the Stanley G. Tate Florida Prepaid College Foundation, Inc. (the Foundation), which comprise the statement of financial position as of June 30, 2019, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Stanley G. Tate Florida Prepaid College Foundation, Inc. (a not-for-profit organization incorporated in the State of Florida), which comprise the statement of financial position as of June 30, 2021, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.